rahulbarmann/CMC-Crypto-API/README.md

 use `npm init -y` to initialise. then use `npm install cheerio axios --save` to install the required libraries.

-And you're good to go! `Happy Coding!!!`
+And you're good to go! `Happy Coding!`